-With the regulatory requirements of data collected, license systems have so much data.
-Put that data to use for customer retention.
+With the regulatory requirements of data collection, agency license systems have so much data to mine and apply for customer retention.
 When asking for additional data of customers at the point-of-sale, it is important to consider if:

 Analyze Your Audience

-Personas – take generic national ones which you may take and make them specific STATE level personas
+- Are there personas such as generic national ones which you may take and make them specific STATE level personas?

 Create and Curate Content

-- Create a Mail Bag or similar in newsletter, etc. – Post questions customers submitted throughout a month with answers in text or video format
+- Create a Mail Bag or similar newsletter, etc. – Post questions customers submitted throughout a month with answers in text or video format.

-- Celebrate current customers.
-Long-time, lifetime license holders, make a big splash over smaller accomplishments.
-Utilize outdoor writers in your state for resources and content.
+- Utilize outdoor writers in your state for resources and content.

 Marketing Your Access Areas

 People repeatedly want to know where to go hunting, fishing or target shooting.
-Make easy-to-find maps with directions, amenities, etc. and promote any areas (not just your areas where people can go to hunt/fish/shoot but ANY area people can go).
+Make easy-to-find maps with directions, amenities, etc., and promote any areas.
 The number one thing repeatedly that people want to know from a state fish and wildlife agency is “where can I go?” so make it easy to find an answer.

 Digital Retention Tactics

-It’s important to use all digital retention tactics available out there.
-Market these to people who are soon to be lapsed.
+It’s important to use all digital retention tactics available out there and leverage them to market to people who are soon to be lapsed.
 You may do so by:

-Make email mandatory and use people’s emails wisely.
+- Making email address collection mandatory and using people’s emails wisely.

-Get cell phone numbers and text – This is an accepted way to communicate about very important matters.
+- Collecting cell phone numbers and text customers.
+This is an accepted way to communicate about very important matters.

-- Brand partnerships to provide educational tutorials, gear, stories
+- Developing brand partnerships to provide educational tutorials, gear, stories.

 Social influencers can be a powerful retention tool as well as recruitment and reactivation for hunting/fishing/shooting.
-It is partnering with people on social media with large (minimum over 2,500) numbers of followers and getting them to highlight fishing/hunting/shooting in their content.
+To do this, organizations partner with people on social media with large (minimum over 2,500) numbers of followers and get them to highlight fishing/hunting/shooting in their content.
 Not all successful influencer campaigns revolve around Snapchatters with 10 million followers and bloggers that were featured on national news or travel shows.
 You can leverage influencers in and out of your state and those that have large following or micro-influencers.
-Not only are influencers great for awareness, they can highlight many different facets of things like highlighting places to go.
+Not only are influencers great for awareness, but they can also highlight many different facets of things like finding places to go.

 Influencer marketing isn’t effective because of the the size of an audience.
 It’s effective because influencer marketing by its nature fosters more trust and credibility than traditional advertising.
 In fact, 76% of individuals surveyed say that they’re more likely to trust content shared by “normal” people than content shared by brands.